 To qualify, you will need to meet these requirements:

-- Income: You’ll need to generate at least $1,000 gross income per year to qualify.
+- Income: You must generate at least $1,000 gross income per year to qualify.

 Read more about qualifying for property use value here

 North Carolina also offers other incentives for farmers, such as reduced sales tax and various grants and subsidies.
 However, the requirements for these incentives are higher.
-You will generally have to earn at least $10,000 gross from farming to qualify.
+To qualify, you will generally have to earn at least $10,000 gross from farming.
 You can read more here.

-Note that farmer income requirements may be difficult to meet in North Carolina because of various regulations.
-For example, you may need a certificate in order to sell food items to markets.
+Note that farmer income requirements may be challenging to meet in North Carolina because of various regulations.
+For example, you may need a certificate to sell food items to markets.
 Read more about those regulations here.

 Off-Grid Electricity in North Carolina

 Off-grid electricity is legal in North Carolina.
 The state is particularly favorable towards solar energy.
-Under Chapter 160D, no local government is allowed to pass rules prohibiting solar panels on residential property.
+Under Chapter 160D, no local government can pass rules prohibiting solar panels on residential property.

 Local governments are still allowed to set some regulations about where solar panels can be placed, but only if these rules don’t prevent “reasonable use of a solar collector.”

-NC also offers incentives for installing solar such as exempting 80% of the value of the solar system from property taxes, net metering for grid-tied systems, and some rebates from utilities.
+NC also offers incentives for installing solar such as exempting 80% of the solar system’s value from property taxes, net metering for grid-tied systems, and some rebates from utilities.

-When it comes to other forms of off-grid electricity in North Carolina though, the laws aren’t so favorable.
-Zoning laws will make it difficult to install wind turbines and you’ll likely need a difficult-to-obtain permit for hydropower.
+However, the laws aren’t so favorable when it comes to other forms of off-grid electricity in North Carolina.
+Zoning laws will make it difficult to install wind turbines, and you’ll likely need a difficult-to-obtain permit for hydropower.

-North Carolina has strict laws in regards to off-grid water systems.
+North Carolina has strict laws regarding off-grid water systems.
 In most cases, you must have potable water before you can get a building permit.
-The code requires all appliances which use water to be connected to the water supply.
+The code requires all appliances that use water to be connected to the water supply.
 This might make some simple off-grid water systems illegal.

-If you are not connected to the municipal water system, you will most likely need to dig a well.
+You will likely need to dig a well if you are not connected to the municipal water system.
 You’ll need to apply for a permit, have a site inspection, and have a certified contractor install the well.
 The well water must also be tested for safety.

 If you are also installing septic at the same time, the well and septic permit will rely on the same site plan.
 You can read more about well permits here.

-It is legal to harvest rainwater in North Carolina and many areas actually offer incentives like rebates for capturing rainwater.
+Harvesting rainwater in North Carolina is legal, and many areas offer incentives like rebates for capturing rainwater.
 However, you can’t just stick some rain barrels under your downspouts; there are strict regulations you have to follow.

 Rainwater harvesting is regulated under Section 1303 of Code Chapter 13: Nonpotable Water Systems.
 The system must follow regulations about gutter size, approved piping, and barrel placement.
 You must use roof washers and debris excluders.
 Untreated rainwater can mostly just be used for irrigation.

-If you want to use water indoors for things like flushing toilets or washing clothes, you’ll need to treat the water first and color it green or blue.
+If you want to use water indoors for things like flushing toilets or washing clothes, you must treat the water first and color it green or blue.